Follow these unknown tips to tailor your resume to every job description. Find out what recruiters are looking for. Read

 Chose the Best Quality Assurance Resume Format

 Quality assurance jobs are ruthless.
 It makes all weaknesses and faults immediately evident.

 Don’t let the same happen to your resume when the recruiter examines it.

 To get that QA job, submit a flawless QA resume.

-To do that, use the reverse-chronological format.
+To do that, use the chronological resume.
 The other two-letter department head (the HR manager) loves this layout.

 - Begin with a compelling resume summary or objective statement.